Iapetus-11/api.iapetus11.me/README.md

-# petu-api
+# api.iapetus11.me

-A general purpose API designed to be used by any of my miscellaneous projects
+A general purpose API that contains endpoints for miscellanious projects all in one place